kestra-io/docs/content/blogs/2024-01-24-2024-data-engineering-trends.md

 ---
 title: "2024 Data Engineering Trends"
-description: "Trends we see and the impact of AI on the data tooling and data job market"
+description: "Data engineering trends we see gaining popularity in 2024 and the impact of AI on data tooling and data job market"
 date: 2024-01-24T16:00:00
 category: Solutions
 author: